fabri1983/sgdk-video-player/README.md

 ### TODO
-- Tileset decompression worst case takes 249052 cycles (~519 scanlines).
+- Tileset decompression worst case takes 249052 cycles (~519 scanlines) including all the delays added by VInt and Hint callbacks.
 Maybe develop custom compressor/decompressor?
 - If the use of any of the alternative compression/decompression methods is better than Stef's LZ4W then:
 	- use new video from VirtualDub2 project.
 Better definition and right width and height.
 	- new dims are 272 width x 200 height (34 * 25 tiles).